 Videoconference presenters engage students and adult learners in an exploration of America’s stories through real time, interactive videoconferencing.
 Artful Connections videoconference presenters combine inquiry-based teaching techniques with digitized artworks and technology.
-Training classes are offered periodically.
+Training classes are offered periodically, although none are scheduled at this time.
+Please check back for future updates.
 For more information, please contact Peg Koetsch at KoetschP@si.edu or Becky Fulcher at FulcherR@si.edu.

 Art Signs ASL Gallery Guides

 Fluent in American Sign Language (ASL)?
 Interested in expressing your thoughts and raising questions about American art?
-Art Signs Guides facilitate thirty-minute gallery conversations in ASL for hearing, deaf and hearing-impaired visitors.
+Art Signs Guides facilitate thirty-minute gallery conversations in ASL for hearing, deaf and hearing-impaired visitors; see the schedule of upcoming Art Signs talks.
 For more information, contact WilsonCL@si.edu.

 Public Programs Volunteers